Ben Thompson recently wrote in Stratechery about “The Impending VR Moment” (link).

 The above leads to my main predictions for the next 10 years:

-- Voice powered by AI agents will be the dominant new interface of the next decade
+- Voice will be the dominant new interface of the next decade

 - This will create a long-tail of hardware around voice